uicm-mas/uicm-mas.github.io/_posts/2018-11-10-Unified-Intelligence-Communication-Model-for-MAS.markdown

 layout: post
 title:  "An Unified Intelligence-Communication Model for Multi-Agent System: Overview and Case Studies -- Abstract"
 date:   2018-11-09 16:10:16 +0800
-Authors: Bo Zhang, Jinyu Yang, Zixuan Zhang, Gangsong Ding and Qinghao Wu
 categories: Open-Access Research Paper
 ---
+Authored by: Bo Zhang, Jinyu Yang, Zixuan Zhang, Gangsong Ding and Qinghao Wu

-This paper would be interactive and fully open-access.
+This paper would be fully open-access.
 My handwriting manuscript is prepared, but I need time to craft it into a rigorous research treatize.

 ## Abstract